KenjiGr/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+  React JS is a coding language that handles Javascript components and is a tool to control state.
 1. Describe component state.
+  Component state is an object that contains data that can be manipulated from a component.
 1. Describe props.
+  Props are instances of data that can be transfered throughout components.
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+  Side effects allow you to run code alongside the default when a component is rendered so you can update the DOM when components are rendered.
+The useEffect hook is used to observe when state is changed and run code according to the state.